IDN Catalogue Profile - Specification

 Abstract

-Most of the rules of this profile just implement conventions for the use of DCAT and introduce few or no new model elements.
+The rules - "Requirements" - of this profile set conventions for the use of schema.org, DCAT & PROV and some other common models, such as DCTERMS, but no new model elements are introduced.

 Namespaces